 Should you buy the JBL Flip 6?

 If you want a solid and reliable party or adventure speaker, the JBL Flip 6 is a great option.
-The improved water and dust resistance courtesy of its IP67 rating is certainly welcome, and this Bluetooth speaker does not discard anything that made the Flip 5 a success.
-The Flip 6 isn’t perfect though: we wish that JBL revived the aux input of the Flip 4, but it seems fewer and fewer Bluetooth speakers carry this feature.
+Its improved water and dust resistance, courtesy of its IP67 rating, is certainly welcome, and this Bluetooth speaker does not discard anything that made the Flip 5 a success.
+The Flip 6 isn’t perfect, though: We wish that JBL revived the aux input of the Flip 4, but it seems that fewer and fewer Bluetooth speakers carry this feature.

-The JBL Flip 5 still makes a strong showing compared to its younger sibling.
-It has an IPX7 rating, meaning it’s just as waterproof as the Flip 6, but not rated for dust at all.
-However, its sound profile is similar and you can find it on sale thanks to the Flip 6.
+The JBL Flip 5 still performs well compared to its younger sibling.
+It has an IPX7 rating, meaning it’s just as waterproof as the Flip 6 but not rated for dust at all.
+However, its sound profile is similar, and thanks to the Flip 6, it’s on sale.
 If you already have a Flip 5, the Flip 6 makes a good PartyBoost companion, though it’s a bummer you can’t use the two together for stereo mode.

 What should you get instead of the JBL Flip 6?